Does homeowners insurance cover you when hosting a party?

 Drinking and driving

-How to prevent any damages when hosting a party:
+How to prevent damages when hosting a party

-All it takes is a bit of planning can go a long way toward limiting liability and damage risks when hosting a party.
-Pay attention to the areas where the event will be held, and take note of any potential problems.
+A bit of planning can go a long way toward limiting liability and damage risks when hosting a party.
+Pay attention to the areas where the event will be held and take note of potential problems.
 Here are a few preventative measures to consider:

-- Offer food & non-alcoholic drinks.
-Eating food helps to offset the effects of alcohol, and offering tasty alcohol-free drinks gives people another option to enjoy while reducing the risk of alcohol-related incidents or damage.
+- Offer food and non-alcoholic drinks.
+Eating food can help to offset the effects of alcohol.
+Additionally, offering tasty alcohol-free drinks gives people another option to enjoy while reducing the risk of alcohol-related incidents or damage.

 - Use a professional bartender.
-Hiring a professional bartender can help offset the personal liability involved with serving drinks at a party.
+Hiring a professional bartender might help offset the personal liability involved with serving drinks at a party.
 Professional event bartenders typically carry liability insurance, but you can always ask to see proof of insurance to be sure.

 - Serve alcohol from a single source.
 Even if a professional bartender is not used, alcohol flow can be more easily monitored if it’s only available in one place during an event.

 - Encourage ridesharing and designated drivers.
 If a guest has been drinking, guide them away from driving.
-Instead, it’s a good idea to offer ridesharing services or have a designated driver on hand can help guests get home safely.
+Instead, offering ridesharing services or having a designated driver on hand can help guests get home safely.
 Consider collecting car keys as guests arrive so that it’s easier to ensure everyone’s safety at the end of the party.

 - Stop serving alcohol at a certain time.
 Once it gets late, you can use other drinks to substitute for alcoholic ones to help curb intoxicated driving.

 - Offer a place to stay.
 If it’s obvious that a guest shouldn’t drive when the party ends, offer them a spare room or couch.
-Reserving a few spots in the house for those who’ve imbibed heavily could be the safest approach.
+Reserving a few spots in the house for guests who may become inebriated could be the safest approach.
 Air beds are also an easy and inexpensive solution.

 - Act as a responsible host.
-Party guests typically follow the host’s lead, so act responsibly and don’t drink too much.
+Party guests typically follow the host’s lead, so act responsibly and avoid drinking too much.
 It will also be easier to respond to emergencies or issues with a clear head.

 Frequently asked questions

-Personal liability is a common coverage included in home insurance policies.
+Personal liability is a common coverage included on home insurance policies.
 However, liability coverage isn’t always included on home policies.
 Coverage may be limited or excluded based on your personal rating factors and claims history.
-Before buying special liability insurance for an event, check to see whether your current home insurance policy will cover your needs for the party.
+Before buying special liability insurance for an event, check with your current provider to see whether your current home insurance policy will cover your needs for the party.
 Umbrella coverage may also be a good option to provide you with additional liability protection.

-The first place to find more information about event insurance is your current home insurer or a licensed insurance professional.
-Many providers, such as Allstate and Nationwide, offer event insurance, or their standard home policy might provide adequate coverage for an event.
+The best sources about event insurance and liability protection are your current home insurer or a licensed insurance professional.
+Many providers offer event insurance, or their standard home policy might provide adequate coverage for an event.
 Remember that serving alcohol may require additional coverage, such as host liquor insurance.